Positivedelta/Simple-Linux-ListenSocket/README.md

 cmake ..
 make -j4
 ./test-server
+./test-client
 ```

 #### Notes
+- Listen sockets are implemented by the `ListenSocket` class defined in `listen-socket.hpp`
+- Regular sockets are implemented the the `PlainSocket` class defined in `plain-socket.hpp`
-- Only accepts a single client connection, but if closed will accept another until its own close method is called
+- Currently the `ListenSocket` class only accepts a single client connection
-- Please refer to test-server.cpp for an example of how to use this class
+- Please refer to `test-server.cpp` and `test-client.cpp` for the details of an example client / server
 - Tested on a Raspberry Pi 4 running the official 32- or 64-bit OS and the Nvidia Orin / Xavier
 - Please contact me at max.vandaalen@bitparallel.com if you have any questions